 No. 11-S Smoother Modified

-The plane worked very nicely and was well received (in fact even copied, although not to the same standard).
+The plane worked very nicely and was well received (in fact even copied).
 On request I made an adjustable version but then I was criticised for gilding the lily.

 I recently discovered some unused components from this 11-s and I had wanted to remake this plane as a non-adjuster for some time.
 I wanted to have a snecked iron so that it would make the adjusting much easier – I am constantly amazed that other non-adjuster planes do not have any snecking.
 The system I have chosen is similar to the one Norris used on their shoulder planes.
-I decided that this side snecking is the way forward, top snecking has less access because of the lever cap.
+After one or two sketches I decided that this side snecking is the way forward.
+Top snecking has less access because of the lever cap.

 I had a small criticism from a customer of the 11-s about the sharpness of the blade edges as a user’s hand will often press against the blade in use.
 I felt that some rounding above the ‘water line’ eliminated any discomfort.
-This has required some hand polishing and is now much nicer to the touch.
+This has required some hand polishing and is now really very much nicer to the touch and pleasant to handle.